ByIvo/project-info/README.md

 This project searches and reads hierarchically a configuration file in a path provided by params.

-Documention and Installation is coming soon
+Documention and Installation are coming soon